 Professional Development Intensives (PDIs) are six-hour interactive opportunities for theatre educators.
 Certification of PDI completion and graduate level credit are available to class participants.

-Three hour master classes are only offered at the EdTA National Conference.
+Three hour experiential learning labs are only offered at the EdTA National Conference.
 They provide deep-dive skill-building experiences for theatre educators to develop and expand their professional knowledge.